mathiashelsen/chessWizard/README.md

 # Piece Encoding
 Each piece has the following information

+Byte 0

 [7:5] Status  (active, idle, ...)

 [4]   Color   (black = 0, white = 1)

 [3:0] Type    (pawn = 0, knight = 1, ...)

+Byte 1

+[7:0] Value   (pawn = 1, knight = 3, ...)

+Byte 2

 [7:0] Position, column

+Byte 3

 [7:0] Position, row

-3 Bytes for each piece, with 32 pieces makes 96 bytes of memory required for each possible board.
+4 Bytes for each piece, with 32 pieces makes 128 bytes of memory required for each possible board.
+We will probably require two boards: one actual, one where the computer experiments with moves.
+A routine will be needed to move from one board to another via a list of moves.

+# Move Encoding
+First byte: selects piece [0..32]
+Second byte: gain/loss
+Third, fourth byte: new position column, row respectively

+# Functions

+CopyBoard:
+  Copies current board into the experimenting board
+  Input: Starting board

+ExecuteMoves:
+  Input: Starting board
+  Input: MovesList
+  Input: Number of moves
+  Output: New board

+ComputerMakeMove:
+  AI solves for a good solution (loads Chess Engine)

+HumanMakeMove:
+  A lot of keyboard interaction